Skip to content

 Fresh data model required

-If automation only works after redesigning the data structure, the business should simplify before piloting.
+If automation only works after redesigning the data structure, the business should simplify before a sales desk build.

 No clear record owner